Learn how to grow your audience and showcase your agency’s goals, values, and achievements by creating your own LinkedIn Page.

 4. Expand Your Reach Through Employee Advocacy

 Combined, those Profiles can massively increase your reach.
 Indeed, LinkedIn says employee networks have 10X as many connections as their employers.
-So be sure to encourage your team to share your content and point their followers toward your LinkedIn Page.
+Encourage your team to share your content and point their followers toward your LinkedIn Page.

-Pro tip: Educate employees on how to cite your agency accurately in their Work Experience section.
-That way, every time they make a new connection, the person they connect with will be prompted to follow your Page as well.
+Pro tip: Educate employees on accurately citing your agency in their Work Experience section.
+That way, every time they make a new connection, the person they connect with will also be prompted to follow your Page.

 In the next section, we’ll share a couple of high-quality examples of LinkedIn ads from government agencies.
-But one essential element of a successful LinkedIn ads campaign is to nail your targeting.
+However, nailing your targeting is one of the most important elements of a successful LinkedIn ad campaign.
 Get it right with these best practices:

 • Choose the right location.
-Location is the only required targeting field; you can target a whole country, a single town, or anything in between.
+This is the only required targeting field.
+You can target a whole country, a single town, or anything in between.

 • Use demographic targeting.
-Hopefully, you know a little about your audience — their interests, age, occupation, and more.
-Use these targeting criteria to hone in on precisely the right people.
+Hopefully, you know a little about your audience — what interests them, how old they are, what job titles they hold, and more.
+Use these targeting criteria to hone in on exactly the right people.

 • A/B test different audiences.
 Consider running the same campaign to two different audiences to see which drives the best engagement and results.